danielkesner/code-sample/documentation/architecture.md

 At a high level, the algorithm I wrote does the following:

-1. Concatenate all records (I'm referring to the individual JSON data files as 'records') for a given user into a single file that contains all records for that user ID (original files are in src/main/java/resources/sourceData, the concatenated files are in targetData)
+1. Concatenate all records (I'm referring to the individual JSON data files as 'records') for a given user into a single file that contains all records for that user ID (original files are in `src/main/java/resources/sourceData`, the concatenated files are in `targetData`)
 2. Sort these records by start date/time (i.e. when they began their workout) in ascending order and hold this sorted list of records in memory as a Java object
 3. Apply one or more rules (represented in the code as a class that implements the `Rule` interface) to the sorted list of records; return the number of times the rule is satisfied
 4. Build JSON object that contains results, and output to standard output